collective/collective.quickupload/README.rst

   - Flashupload (jquery.uploadify) is more user friendly under MSIE, but has some "big" problems:

-    - cannot be used behind any kind of http authentication (basic authentication, windowsNT authentication, ...)
+    - cannot be used behind any kind of HTTP authentication (basic authentication, windowsNT authentication, ...)

-    - cannot be used through https
+    - cannot be used through HTTPS

     - not open source